Employment agency valuation

-Are you appraising an employment agency or an executive recruitment firm?
+Are you looking for valuation of an employment agency or an executive recruitment firm?
 Here are some vital industry statistics to consider:

 Classified under SIC 7361, there are over 36,000 employment agencies of all types and sizes in the US alone.
 The industry as a whole generates a very impressive $29.9 billion in annual revenues and employs some 448,000.